isomerpages/moe-bendemeersec/_key-programmes/National Digital Literacy/Acceptable Use Policy.md

 Services provided by the ICT Office include:

-▪       Student MIMS, iCON and SLS password reset.
+	* Student MIMS, iCON and SLS password reset.

-▪       Coordination of fortnightly collection of PLDs for repair.
+	* Coordination of fortnightly collection of PLDs for repair

-▪       Basic troubleshooting of PLDs.
+	* Basic troubleshooting of PLDs.